Court interested in dispute over Michigan 1931 abortion ban

 A judge at the Court of Claims last week issued a preliminary injunction that freezes a 1931 ban on abortion in most instances.
 If the injunction stands, it means abortion would not be illegal in Michigan if the U.S. Supreme Court overturns the landmark Roe v.
 Wade decision by summer.

-Right to Life of Michigan, the Michigan Catholic Conference and two county prosecutors are asking the appeals court to throw out the injunction.
+Right to Life of Michigan, the Michigan Catholic Conference and two county prosecutors are asking the appeals court to throw out the injunction granted by Judge Elizabeth Gleicher, who said the law likely violates the state constitution.